1st Year

 INTERPRETATION

-The roots of theatre: the ancient tragedy
+The roots of theater

 NEUTRALITY AND STAGE PRESENCE